renegade84/webService/README.md

 ## Data setup.
 The 'chelsea_twitter.json' file given has dates which will not import into mongodb properly.
-Place the 'fileFix.py' file in the same directory as the 'chelsea_twitter.json' file and run it.
+Place the 'fileFix.py' file, located in the 'assets' directory, in the same directory as the 'chelsea_twitter.json' file and run it.
 It should output a file named 'fixed.json' which has the date fields fixed and ready for import.

 To import the data into your mongodb instance,